matheusleusin/MNEs_and_Artificial_Intelligence/README.md

 Using a matched-pair, Difference-in-Differences (DiD) design on patent data from over 30,000 Multinational Enterprises (MNEs), the analysis reveals:
 * Introducing an AI innovation increases the **knowledge relatedness** of a firm's subsequent patents and boosts its overall innovative output.
 * These gains are highly **path-dependent**, with effects being about three times stronger for firms already technologically close to AI.
-* Crucially, positive outcomes depend on overcoming a **"conversion challenge"**—significant gains accrue almost exclusively to firms that secure a **granted** AI patent, not just an application.
+* Crucially, positive outcomes depend on overcoming a **"conversion challenge"** — significant gains accrue almost exclusively to firms that secure a **granted** AI patent, not just an application.
 * Benefits do not extend to firms that merely **acquire** AI patents instead of developing them internally, highlighting the importance of the internal learning process.

 This repository provides the necessary resources to replicate these findings.